 Many of the strategies for preventing diabetes are also used in the treatment of diabetes, including a healthy, well-planned diet and regular physical activity.
-Check out some of the archived Fitness & Nutrition questions for more information about healthy ways to diet and get in shape.
+Check out some of the archived Nutrition & Physical Activity questions for more information about healthy lifestyle habits.
 Also, regardless of the type of diabetes a person has, it will be important to monitor the body's blood sugar levels.
-People with type 1 diabetes will need to have insulin delivered to their bodies by a pump or regular injections, whereas many people who develop type 2 diabetes can control the disease through lifestyle management and/or oral medications.
+People with type 1 diabetes will need to have insulin delivered to their bodies by a pump or regular injections, whereas many people who develop type 2 diabetes can typically control the disease through lifestyle management and/or oral medications.

 Hope this info helps you better understand this significant disease.